-First Nations leaders have been able to pursue work in areas such as financial literacy, community governance and direction, school retention, building self-esteem, working with mainstream organisations/programs around First Nations perspectives, building skills and capacity, improving health and wellbeing, raising awareness of mental health and disabilities, and ensuring their cultural identity remains intact through art/dance and music.
+These leaders have been able to pursue work in areas such as financial literacy, community governance and direction, school retention, building self-esteem, working with mainstream organisations/programs around Indigenous perspectives, building skills and capacity, improving health and wellbeing, raising awareness of mental health and disabilities, and ensuring their cultural identity remains intact through art/dance and music.
 They are also frequently contacted for public speaking engagements, presentations and are also asked to become members of boards and participate in workshops/seminars.

 Some of the notable achievements of the Fellowship for Indigenous Leadership include:

 - The appointment of the Inaugural Fellow Paul Briggs in 2003.

 - The appointment of three subsequent Fellows (in 2006, 2011 and 2014), 28 Emerging Leaders (from 2006 – 2021), 4 Community Connections (in 2019) and 1 Leadership Bursary (in 2020) – refer to the FIL Appointment of Fellows, Emerging Leaders and Community Connections Timeline 2021 in the Library Section.

 - Led the inaugural “The Long Walk” anniversary in 2005.